IgniteUI/indigo-design-docfx/en/components/expansion-panel.md

 # Expansion Panel

-Use the Expansion Panel Component as a
+Use the Expansion Panel Component as a way to preserve screen-space, where you have a lot of content and would like to hide it with the title giving initial information, and when opened, the content giving more details.
+The Expansion Panel has two main states - Collapsed (Active and Disabled) and Expanded.
 The Expansion Panel is visually identical to the [Ignite UI for Angular Expansion Panel Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/expansion-panel.html)

 ## Expansion Panel Demo